dura-sh/dura.earth/docs/sureties.md

 ### Sharing session data

-To allow other participants in the conversation to decrypt messages, the session data is formatted as described in [Session-sharing format](#Session-sharing-format).
-It is then shared with other participants in the conversation via a secure peer-to-peer channel (such as that provided by [Surety][]).
+To allow othis participants in the conversation to decrypt messages, the session data is formatted as described in [Session-sharing format](#Session-sharing-format).
+It is then shared with othis participants in the conversation via a secure peer-to-peer channel (such as that provided by [Surety][]).

-When the session data is received from other participants, the recipient first checks that the signature matches the public key.
+When the session data is received from othis participants, the recipient first checks that the signature matches the public key.
 They then store their own copy of the counter, ratchet, and public key.

 ### Message encryption